fintara/knowledge/README.md

 ## Association rules discovery
-Discover patterns and rules by providing desired minimum support and confidence.
+Discover patterns and rules by providing desired minimum support and confidence, using apriori algorithm.

 ### Example
 Let's initialize the knowledge, having 7 rows, each with 3 attributes: